Out-of-plane magnetic anisotropy in bulk ilmenite $\text{CoTiO}_3$: Results and discussion

 In contrast to the spin-orbit term, the dipole term favors in-plane spin orientation, and competes with the MAE term in magnitude.
 Nevertheless, the total magnetic anisotropy still favors an out-of-plane orientation in our calculations.
 This effect presumably increases with growing temperature, as the dipole-dipole term (approximately $\propto M^2(T)$) decays faster than the MAE term ($\propto M(T)$) with the spontaneous magnetization\cite{Kittel_magnetization}.
 This could lead to potential out-of-plane ferromagnetic layers in the T$_{\text{N}} <$ T $<$T$_{\text{C}}$ temperature range.

 To reconcile our results with experiments, we analyze the effect of doping in the system, see Fig. \ref{fig:Anisotropy}(b).
 This is performed by the addition and the substraction of electrons in the unit cell.
+Including defects in this compound explicitly implies a different set of calculations beyond the scope of the actual paper.
 We find that removing electrons (p-doping) leads to an increase of the MAE, while adding electrons (n-doping) lowers the MAE even past the dipole-dipole term.
 This later mechanism could be a consequence of the presence of Ti atoms at some cobalt sites in the sample, as suggested in the experimental literature\cite{Shirane, Newnham}.
 Our results indicate that adding 0.2 electrons (which roughly corresponds to 2.5\% of cobalt sites being occupated by titanium) could be enough to turn the out-of-plane anisotropy to an in-plane anisotropy, consistent with experiment.
 We further remark that the effect of mesoscopic domains, suggested in the literature\cite{DiracMagnons,Elliot}, may result in domains with in-plane anisotropy.
 However, it should be noted that domains with an out-of-plane component could also lead to the compensation of the MAE, yielding an in-plane anisotropy, as already shown in magnetic alloys \cite{enkovaara2002magnetic,enkovaara2002structural}.

 In summary, we find that crystalline bulk CoTiO$_3$ presents a strong out-of-plane magnetocrystalline anisotropy, due to the spin-orbit coupling of cobalt atoms.
-The value is larger in magnitude to that of pure hcp cobalt\cite{daalderop1988magnetic,daalderop1990firstprinciples}, a fact that is interesting because cobalt can be seen in this compound as Co$^{2+}$ ion instead of being metallic.
+The value is larger in magnitude to that of pure hcp cobalt\cite{daalderop1988magnetic,daalderop1990firstprinciples}, a fact that is interesting because cobalt can be seen in this compound as a Co$^{2+}$ ion instead of being metallic.
 Furthermore, the dipole-dipole interaction is also estimated to be significant in this material due to cobalt ferromagnetic coupling in layers.
 Summing the two contributions, we observed that the presence of cobalt-titanium anti-site disorder could be responsible of the experimentally observed in-plane anisotropy of the bulk CoTiO$_3$.